jvalamis/eddie/README.md

-# Eddie - Website Transformation & Deployment System
+# Eddie - Website to Flutter App Generator

-A powerful n8n-based system that ingests websites, transforms them into better versions, and automatically deploys them to GitHub Pages for free hosting and demos.
+A powerful tool that extracts website content and rebuilds it as a modern Flutter app deployed to GitHub Pages.

 ## Features

-- 🚀 **Website Ingestion**: Automatically scrape and analyze websites
+- 📋 **Website Extraction**: Crawl and extract all content from websites
-- ✨ **AI-Powered Transformation**: Enhance websites with modern design and functionality
-- 📦 **Automated Repository Creation**: Creates GitHub repos with consistent naming
+- 📄 **JSON Output**: Convert website content to structured JSON format
+- 🎨 **Flutter Rebuild**: Generate modern Flutter app from extracted data
-- 🌐 **GitHub Pages Deployment**: Automatic deployment to free hosting
+- 🌐 **GitHub Pages**: Deploy Flutter web app to free hosting
-- 🔄 **Bulk Updates**: Update multiple repositories simultaneously
-- ⚙️ **Configurable**: Easy customization for different use cases
+- 📱 **Cross-Platform**: Works on Web, iOS, and Android

 ## Quick Start